Stelyus/text-mining/README.md

-This is an EPITA project in Go by Hadrien Berthier alone
+This is an EPITA project in Go by Franck Thang with his assistant Hadrien Berthier